Military funeral: United States

 In the United States, the United States Army Military District of Washington (MDW) is responsible for providing military funerals.
 "Honoring Those Who Served" is the title of the program for instituting a dignified military funeral with full honors to the nation's veterans.

-As of January 1, 2000, Section 578 of Public Law 106-65 of the National Defense Authorization Act mandates that the United States Armed Forces shall provide the rendering of honors in a military funeral for any eligible veteran if requested by his or her family.
+As of January 1, 2000, Section 578 of Public Law 106-65 of the National Defense Authorization Act mandates that the United States Armed Forces shall provide the rendering of honors in a military funeral for any eligible veteran if requested by their family.
 As mandated by federal law, an honor guard detail for the burial of an eligible veteran shall consist of no fewer than two members of the Armed Forces.
 One member of the detail shall be a representative of the parent armed service of the deceased veteran.
 The honor guard detail will, at a minimum, perform a ceremony that includes the folding and presenting of the flag of the United States to the next of kin and the playing of "Taps", which will be played by a lone bugler, if available, or by audio recording.
 Today, there are so few buglers available that the United States Armed Forces often cannot provide one.
 However, federal law allows Reserve and National Guard units to assist with funeral honors duty when necessary.
 On the day of the burial or interment, the U.S. Flag is lowered to half-staff.